cprice-ping/PingOne-Protect-Demo/davinci/README.md

 In all cases, the `evalLevel` is placed into the `id_token` so it can be accessed by the application.

+## PingOne Protect - Demo Flow

+This flow presents a User Journey that covers *both* Registration and Login.

+A User is first asked for their Email Address, and DV determines if that has already been registered.
+If so, a Password form is displayed; if not, a Registration form is presented.

+The Signals SDK is injected on the initial Form, and a Threat Assessment is made during either branch of the journey.

 ## New Device notification

 The Threat assessment is performed in a SubFlow that detects that a New Device is being used, and will send a PingOne Notification to the Email address of the User.